 I get at least 20 good-sized bars from this recipe.
 I figure it might be the equivalent of 3 boxes of Quaker chewy granola bars, so even though butter and honey are on the pricey side, this still works out to be nicely frugal and so much healthier.

 Lunch-packing tip: Have the kiddos (or whomever) bring home the plastic baggie each day and just toss a new bar in.
 Easy way to save packaging and remember to take a bar every day!
-Check out all my healthy lunch packing tips and green lunch ideas, too!
+OR better yet, try reusable bags – I reviewed a bunch of them to help you find the best one!

 More Healthy Bars!